linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setProgressStrokeThickness(5)
 ```
 #### Start Angle
-This attribute used to set start point of drawing the progress it can be drawn from top,
+This attribute is used to set start point of drawing the progress it can be drawn from top,
 right, left and bottom the default value is top
 ```xml
  app:startAngle="Top"